 This quarterly report uses data collected under the National Aged Care Mandatory Quality Indicator Program Manual 3.0.
-In this quarter, 90% of services that claimed Australian Government subsidies for delivering care provided QI data, less than the previous quarter (94%).
-There was a decrease at the national level in the coverage of the QI Program in terms of care recipients assessed compared to the previous quarterly report.
+In this quarter, 92% of services that claimed Australian Government subsidies for delivering care provided QI data, less than the previous quarter (97%).

 Measurement and reporting factors impacting on data quality remain and some are described earlier in these technical notes.
 For example, QI data are submitted by residential aged care providers as aggregated data at the service level and there is no mechanism for independent monitoring or validation against source data.
-In addition, analyses to compare QI data between geographic regions and over time are not risk adjusted and do not consider factors that might affect differences (e.g. case mix, service size).
+In addition, QIs are not risk adjusted at the service level to account for different case-mix of residents.
+Similarly, analyses to compare QI data between geographic regions and over time are not risk adjusted and do not consider factors that might affect differences (e.g. case mix, service size).